Corporate Governance Guidelines

 - RESTRICTIONS ON OTHER COMPANY DIRECTORSHIP

 Upon accepting an outside public company directorship, the Director shall report the appointment to the Governance, Compensation and Nominating Committee.
-The Committee shall then undertake the evaluation of the likelihood that the appointment would create a situation where the director has insufficient time to devote to board responsibilities.
+The Committee shall then undertake the evaluation of the likelihood that the appointment would create a situation where the director has a conflict of interest or insufficient time to devote to board responsibilities.

 - PUBLIC DISCLOSURE OF CORPORATE GOVERNANCE POLICIES